 Pour the blueberry filling over the thyme shorbread crust and let it sit while you wait for the lattice to chill.

 Remove the lattice from the freezer and make sure it is the right size.
 This is just done by eyeballing it next to the pan, then use the pastry wheel to trim excess.
 You can always trim more when you place it on the filling.
 Quickly brush the lattice with the egg wash.

-Carefully lift the lattice with a wide spatula and your hands.
+Carefully lift the lattice onto the filling.
 If the lattice is chilled well enough this should be a very easy task.
 If it is still too soft return it to the freezer until it is harder.
 Trim any excess.
 Sprinkle with the sugar.

 Bake for about 35 to 40 minutes or until the crust is golden and filling bubbling.